 In every street, and around every corner.
 Up and down old stone steps.
-You can find little restaurants, bars, and patios everywhere in Lisbon.
+You’ll find little restaurants, bars, and patios everywhere in Lisbon.
 Mouthwatering smells and faint sounds of jazz.
 It is pretty clear that life in this beautiful old city is to be enjoyed with good food, fine wine, and music.
 It is here where I am about to meet Joaquim Lourenço: a colorful personality, and a true artist at heart.

 Although Joaquim loves to explain what inspired him to create the painting, and why he used a certain color, he leaves plenty of room for his audience to interpret his work.
 Joaquim likes people to know that his paintings are not random; nothing just happened.
-There is an underlying process that can take months before he starts a new work.
-Joaquim is fascinated with the female body and funny details in otherwise ordinary settings.
-They are his source of inspiration.
-Piles of clippings arise, binders full of sketches, and try-outs.
-He flips through them often; analyzing what he drew or cut out and why.
-“When I can continue to relate to what and why I drew at the time, when I feel the click again, then I start with a big canvas.”
+There is an underlying process that can take months before he starts with a new canvas.
+Joaquim is fascinated by the female body, may that be obvious.
+But also funny details in otherwise ordinary settings can become his source of inspiration.
+He shows me piles of clippings, binders full of sketches, and try-outs.
+He flips through them often, so he tells me.
+Analyzing what he drew or cut out and why.
+“When I can continue to relate to what and why I drew something, at the time.
+If I feel the click again, then I’ll start with a big canvas.”

 Materials are tested, and lines are explored.
 Joaquim is not necessarily aiming for exact representation, yet looking for shapes, lines, and volume.
 Or the contrast between a body and a background.
 Trying to find the best way to communicate what he wants to share with his audience.

 Every blob of color is very deliberate.
 He studies colors the same way he studies painting techniques or materials.
 Through art history, scientific approach, emotions, and what a specific color can add to his work.
 Color is clearly a big part of his message.
-As are the black lines: in all Joaquim’s art, there is always the drawing.
+As are the black lines: in all of Joaquim’s art, there is always the drawing.

-Heavy into sports as a kid, with a dream of becoming “a big-shot sportsman”, Joaquim’s life was forever altered at age 13.
+Heavy into sports as a kid, Joaquim dreamed of becoming a professional athlete.
+Instead, his life was forever altered at age 13.
 Due to a spinal condition, the prospect of paralyzation from the waist down was staring down at him.
 Sports?
-He could forget that; never, no more.
+He had to give up his dream.
 After the diagnosis, several surgeries followed.
 Bedridden for months on end, and with a lot of time on his hands, he picked up paper and pencil and started to draw.